 Fat grafting is very safe.
 There is a very small risk of infection or fat necrosis, but this is unlikely.
 You can have some bruising and swelling, but this should also be minimal.
 Fat can be reabsorbed by the body, so it is possible that you may require a touch-up procedure or additional filler for smaller areas that have not been completely corrected with fat.

 Schedule A Consultation

 If you are interested in restoring volume to your face with fat grafting, contact Northwestern Specialists in Plastic Surgery.
-Call us at 312.266.6240 to schedule a consultation!
+Call us at 312.266.6240 to schedule a consultation with Dr. Schierle or Dr. Fine.
 Our practice serves Chicago, IL and surrounding areas